Abd-el-rahman/Technical-Discussion/README.md

 **## Team**

-This project is maintained by BFH TechOps team which is responsible for building new features and fixing bugs and issues within the ticketing system as L2 support.
+This project is maintained by BFH TechOps team which is responsible for building new features and fixing tickets and issues within the ticketing system as L2 support.